Block-A-Day 335 – The Bottle Lambs

 This is what Suffolk baby lambs look like.

-They are born black and their fleece is white so as it grows out they take on the traditional appearance of black face and legs with white bodies.
+They are born black, and their fleece is white, so as it grows, they take on the traditional appearance of black faces and legs with white bodies.

-4 times a day we’d mix up lamb milk replacer and fix bottles and feed the lambs.
+We’d mix up lamb milk replacer, fix bottles, and feed the lambs four times a day.
 Nothing is as excited or grateful as a lamb.
 Their little tails go a mile a minute.

 Newborn orphans often spent the first day or two in my house.
-I would put diapers on them with a hole for the tail and they were as clean as having a dog in the house.
-It was not unusual for me to look into the living room and find a lamb sitting on my husband’s lap napping while he watched TV.
+I would put diapers on them with a hole for the tail, and they were as clean as having a dog in the place.
+It was not unusual for me to look into the living room and find a lamb sitting on my husband’s lap, napping while he watched TV.

-I am convinced that bottle babies played a role in the romance and ultimate marriage of my oldest son.
+I am convinced bottle babies played a role in my oldest son’s romance and ultimate marriage.

 A young man cuddling and feeding baby lambs can be mighty appealing.